ripalnakiya/ripalnakiya/README.md

 </h1>

 <h3>
   Welcome to my profile !
-I'm a student exploring the field of Machine Learning and Deep Learning , part-time coder and full-time adventure seeker.
+I'm a student exploring Deep Learning and Blockchain, part-time coder and full-time adventure seeker.
 Thanks for visiting! ✨
 </h3>

 ### 🚀 More About Me: